 Not unlike Bordeaux, there is a strong maritime climate on the South Island keeping the temperature swings from night to day less dramatic than in Continental regions like Burgundy, allowing the grapes to warm up and begin their ripening as soon as the sun is up.
-Also like Bordeaux (a classic place for Sauvignon Blanc) there are stony soils that allow drainage and reduce the vigor of this strong and fast growing vine.
+Also like Bordeaux (a classic place for Sauvignon Blanc) there are stony soils that allow drainage and reduce the vigor of this strong and fast-growing vine.

 What Does Marlborough Sauvignon Blanc Taste Like?

 It can range from bone dry to subtly sweet (8g/l RS).
-Because it is an isolated region stainless steel is a common aging method as shipping French casks across the sea is expensive and difficult.
-The stainless steel means distinctive fruit flavors, light to medium body, and a highly aromatic expression.
+Because it is an isolated region, stainless steel is a common aging method as shipping French casks across the sea is expensive and difficult.
+Stainless steel leads to distinctive fruit flavors, light to medium body, and a highly aromatic expression.

-- Kim Crawford ($14 USD) is another classic example widely available in value price range.
-If you go much cheaper, than Kim Crawford, you may end up with overcropped and diluted flavors.
+- Kim Crawford ($14 USD) is another classic example widely available in the value price range.
+If you go much cheaper than Kim Crawford, you may end up with overcropped and diluted flavors.

 - Oyster Bay ($10 USD) offers consistency year after year and is widely available across the United States.
 Another superb value buy and a crowd-pleaser.